Researchers say AMD has a big chip security problem to solve

 Researchers say they've discovered critical security flaws in AMD chips that could allow attackers to access sensitive data from highly guarded processors across millions of devices.

-Particularly worrisome is the fact that the alleged vulnerabilities lie in the so-called secure part of the processors -- typically where your device stores sensitive data like passwords and encryption keys.
+Particularly worrisome is the fact that the alleged vulnerabilities lie in what's designed to be the secure part of the processors -- typically where your device stores sensitive data like passwords and encryption keys.
 It's also where your processor makes sure nothing malicious is running when you start your computer.

-The majority of these reported vulnerabilities require administrative access to work, meaning an attacker would first need to have control of your machine through some type of malware.
-But even with administrative access, putting the malware on the secure processor itself creates a higher potential for damage than a normal attack would.
+The majority of these reported vulnerabilities would require administrative access to work, meaning an attacker would first need to have control of your machine through some type of malware.
+But even with the need for administrative access, putting the malware on the secure processor itself creates a higher potential for damage than a normal attack would.

 CTS-Labs, a security company based in Israel, announced Tuesday that its researchers had found 13 critical security vulnerabilities that would let attackers access data stored on AMD's Ryzen and EPYC processors, as well as install malware on them.
 Ryzen chips power desktop and laptop computers, while EPYC processors are found in servers.